ygtzz/mMock-cli/README.md

 ## Grammar

-support [mockjs](http://mockjs.com/examples.html "mockjs") and [faker.js](https://github.com/marak/Faker.js/ "faker"), you can use it alone, or mix them;
+support [mockjs](http://mockjs.com/examples.html "mockjs") and [faker.js](https://github.com/marak/Faker.js/ "faker"), you can use it alone, or mix them

 example: